M2-branes on Discs and Multi-Charged Spindles: 4d Black Hole Near-Horizons

 Before moving on to studying the constraints on the parameters $q_I$ let us now look at the charges of the solution.
 The solution admits four magnetic charges.
 Using \eqref{eq:gauge}, and parametrising our temporary ignorance of the period of the $z$ coordinate by denoting it by $\Delta z$, we find the magnetic charges \be Q_{I}= \frac{1}{2\pi} \int_{\Sigma} \dd A_I= \frac{q_{I}(w_3-w_2)}{2(w_3-q_{I}) (w_2-q_I)}\frac{\Delta z}{2\pi}\, . \ee Since the charge depends explicitly on the period $\Delta z$ we will postpone quantising the fluxes for the moment.
 However we may still compute the sum of the charges \be \sum_{I=1}^{4} Q_I= \frac{\Delta z}{4\pi}\bigg(\text{sgn}(w_3)\frac{|f'(w_3)|}{|w_3|}+\text{sgn}(w_2)\frac{|f'(w_2)|}{|w_2|}\bigg)\, . \ee Finally we can also compute the Euler character of the space\footnote{We assume that there is no boundary to $\Sigma$ here.
 As we will see later we must amend this, however it turns out that the boundary contribution is trivial.}

 where, in the last line, we have used that $f'(w_2)>0>f'(w_3)$.
 Note in the two results above we have implicitly assumed that there is not a root at $0$.
 As we will see later this is a special point in the parameter space of the solution and requires a separate treatment.
-Note that the sum of the charges and Euler character can only be the same if the roots are both of the same sign, in this case we would have a solution with the usual topological twist.
-For roots with different sign these two quantities are not equal and therefore the solution is not dual to a CFT which has been topologically twisted.
+Note that the sum of the charges and Euler character can only be the same if the roots are both of the same sign, in this case we would have a solution of type `topological topological twist'.\footnote{Solutions of this form will be addressed in \cite{Couzens:2021cpk}.} For roots with different sign, which we will study here, these two quantities are not equal and therefore the solution is not dual to a CFT which has been (topologically) topologically twisted.